Nana-Koramah/alu-shell/README.md

 # alu-shell
-This repository is where I m going to learn the basics of coding shell scripts.
+This repository is where I am going to learn the basics of coding shell scripts.